anaximander23/Anaximander.Linq/README.md

 Generates all combinations of a certain size from a set of source items.
 For example:

-    var pairs = items.Combinations(2, CombinationsGenerationMode.Distinct);
+    var pairs = items.Combinations(2, CombinationsGenerationMode.DistinctOrderInsensitive);

 The above code will find all the ways that the source set can be arranged into pairs.
-Note the `CombinationsGenerationMode` parameter; this allows the user to specify whether each source item can be used only once, or multiple times.
-For example, with a source collection of `{ 1, 2, 3 }`, in `Distinct` mode, the pair `{ 1, 1 }` is not valid, while in `AllowDuplicates` mode this combination is allowed.
+Note the `CombinationsGenerationMode` parameter; this allows the user to specify whether each source item can be used only once, or multiple times, and whether a re-ordering of the same elements is considered a new combination.
+For example, with a source collection of `{ 1, 2, 3 }`, in `Distinct*` mode, the pair `{ 1, 1 }` is not valid, while in `AllowDuplicates*` mode this combination is allowed.
+In `*OrderSensitive` mode, `{ 1, 2 }` is considered to be a different combination to `{ 2, 1 }`; in `*OrderInsensitive` mode they are considered to be the same.

 ### Minima and Maxima